 This document describes the SnapComms policies and best practices that are incorporated into SnapComms services.

-SnapComms security policies are reviewed as part of the Information Security Management System and refined as necessary to keep current with threats and in line with updates of standards such as ISO 27001, ISO 27002, ISO 27017 and ISO 27018.
+SnapComms security policies are reviewed as part of the Information Security Management System and refined as necessary to keep current with threats and in line with updates of standards such as ISO 27001, ISO 27002, and SOC 2 Type II.

 SnapComms employees are required to complete specific training related to information security and data privacy as part of the Information Security Management System of the organisation and getting compliance with confidentiality and security requirements.